Prince Christoph of Hesse: Family

 Some years after Christoph's death, his widow married Prince George William of Hanover, a brother of Queen Fredrica of Greece and a grandson of Kaiser Wilhelm II.
-She would have a further three children.
+She had a further three children.

-Four years after Christoph's death, his widow's brother, Philip, would marry the future queen Elizabeth II.
-In due course, Christoph's children would be first cousins of Charles III, king of the UK.
+Four years after Christoph's death, his widow's brother, Philip, married the future Queen Elizabeth II.
+Christoph's surviving children are first cousins of King Charles III.